Dushane History, Family Crest & Coats of Arms

-Where did the French Dushane family come from?
-What is the French Dushane family crest and coat of arms?
-When did the Dushane family first arrive in the United States?
-Where did the various branches of the family go?
-What is the Dushane family history?The proud French name Dushane was formed in Normandy when the family resided in Normandy, at the town of Quesney or Chenay.
+The proud French name Dushane was formed in Normandy when the family resided in Normandy, at the town of Quesney or Chenay.
 The family name is a local form of this place name, meaning of Quesney or Chenay.

 History has changed the spelling of most surnames.
 During the early development of the French language in the Middle Ages, a person gave his version of his name, phonetically, to a scribe, a priest, or a recorder.
 Some variables were adopted by different branches of the family name.
 Hence, there spelling variations of the name Dushane, some of which include Duchesne, du Chesne, Duchèsne, Duchès, Duchène, Duchêne, Duchêsne, Chisne, Chauny, Chesne, Chesneau, Chenay, Chesnaie, Lequesne, Duquesne, Chene, Chaine, Chand, Chesnot, DuChaine, Duchesneau, Duchesnaux, Descheneaux, Duquesne, LeQuesne, Chassaing, Duchand and many more.

-Another 135 words (10 lines of text) are included under the topic Early Dushane Notables in all our PDF Extended History products and printed products wherever possible.
+Another 111 words (8 lines of text) are included under the topic Early Dushane Notables in all our PDF Extended History products and printed products wherever possible.